 Agile nonprofits are all about responding to change rather than following a dusty yearly plan sitting somewhere on the office shelf.

 If a nonprofit is to be successful today, it needs to continuously successfully face change and unexpected risks.
 The agile methodology can really help with learning and adapting fast.
 And organizations that are able to learn and adapt fast are the ones that are successful in today’s environment.

 It can be difficult to change the culture of a nonprofit and get everyone on board with agile methodologies.
 This is especially the case if the nonprofit has been around for a while.
 The old and established habits and patterns are hard to break.

 This is why it’s important to remember that ‘agile’ is not about one single thing, about one single methodology.
-Agile is a philosophy which you can adapt and distill into something understandable and applicable to your nonprofit.
+Agile is a philosophy that you can adapt and distill into something understandable and applicable to your nonprofit.
 Just adopting a methodology for the sake of it won’t make your nonprofit succeed.

-There is no ‘one-size-fits-all agile’ methodology, nor is any one methodology guaranteed to deliver certain results.
+There is no ‘one-size-fits-all agile’ methodology, nor is anyone methodology guaranteed to deliver certain results.
 The secret is in experimenting until you find the way that will propel your nonprofit forward.

 2. They Are Focused On Their Mission, Always

 An organization’s mission is its reason for existing, its purpose, the where it’s “headed”.
 A successful nonprofit always remains focused on the mission, in spite of the firefighting that almost all nonprofit organizations need to do on an almost daily basis.

 A healthy nonprofit clearly articulates its mission into a mission statement and then shares it.
 The mission statement is shared alongside the vision and the values with employees at every level of the organization and all other relevant stakeholders.

 The nonprofit management in successful nonprofits constantly shares goals with employees and gets them on board.